dcaribou/transfermarkt-datasets/README.md

 path | description
 -|-
-`transfermark_datasets/core` | core classes and utils that are used to work with the dataset `transfermark_datasets/tests` | unit tests for core classes `transfermark_datasets/assets` | perpared asset definitions: one python file per asset
+`transfermark_datasets/core` | core classes and utils that are used to work with the dataset.
+`transfermark_datasets/tests` | unit tests for core classes.
+`transfermark_datasets/assets` | perpared asset definitions: one python file per asset

 For more examples on using `transfermark_datasets`, checkout the sample [notebooks](notebooks).